tanmoygope/eks-test1/README.md

 aws eks update-kubeconfig --name CLUSTER_NAME --region REGION_NAME
 ```

-To destroy the cluster run the command below
+To destroy the cluster run the command below [delete the cas-app template from the cloudformation console first before destroying the cluster]
 ```sh
 cdk destroy -c cluster_name=myfirstcluster --all
 ```